Zu den Inhalten springen

 Treatment Options

-A poor or wrong diet is not the cause of dumping syndrome.
+A poor or wrong diet is usually not the cause of dumping syndrome.
 However, basic treatment for any form of dumping syndrome is nutritional counseling, because it teaches patients to eat small meals with low sugar content.

 In case dietary counseling fails to control symptoms, we offer effective medical, surgical, and endoscopic therapies: